 The main attraction and reason why most people want to make the trip to Curieuse Island is its giant tortoise sanctuary.

 These tortoises are endemic to the Seychelles, and were originally elusively found on Aldabra Atoll.
 However, they have since been introduced to many of the inner islands of the Seychelles to aid in breeding programs such as the one on Curieuse Island.

-Once they are an appropriate age, the tortoises roam freely on Curieuse Island.
-This is great as it’s an opportunity to see and photograph the tortoises in their natural environment.
-Below are some interesting facts that I learnt about the Seychelles’ giant tortoises.
-If you take a day-trip to the island, your guide will be able to explain much more.
+Once they are at an appropriate age, the tortoises roam freely on Curieuse Island.
+This is great as it's an opportunity to see and photograph the tortoises in their natural environment.
+Below are some interesting facts that I learned about the Seychelles' giant tortoises.
+If you take a day trip to the island, your guide will be able to explain much more.

 - The Seychelles giant tortoise can live up to 200 years

 - They can weigh up to 200 kilograms (440 lb)

 - Tortoises eat almost everything, from grass and fresh fruits to fish